What Was It That Made Stephen Hawking So Great?

 Stephen Hawking used his competitive streak and incredible intellect to propose many theories that changed modern science forever.
 Whether he was trying to disprove a creative student’s ideas or seeking to further bolster his theories when met with skepticism from his peers, Hawking’s fiercely independent and tireless mind brought us ideas that changed how laypeople and scientists alike understand the universe.

-He beat the odds time and time again, both in his own long life with a disease that doctors told him was an early death sentence and in his relentless scientific breakthroughs even when his own body essentially held his brain hostage, without so much as a hand to write down his thoughts.
+He beat the odds time and time again, both in his own long life with a disease doctors told him was an early death sentence and in his relentless scientific breakthroughs even when his own body essentially held his brain hostage, without so much as a hand to write down his thoughts.
 Stephen Hawking remained jaunty and controversial to the very end, making bets with fellow physicists and professors well into the 21st century.

-When scientists argued that he was wrong about his theory that black holes deleted information from the universe, he worked tirelessly to defend himself.
+When scientists argued he was wrong about his theory that black holes deleted information from the universe, he worked tirelessly to defend himself.
 When he was forced to concede that, perhaps, information was not deleted, he did not admit defeat.
-Instead, he clarified that even if information was not deleted, it was so corrupted by black holes that it only remained in the most rudimentary and unrecognizable sense.
+Instead, he clarified even if information was not deleted, it was so corrupted by black holes it only remained in the most rudimentary and unrecognizable sense.

 This was typical of Hawking’s genius: where strict science failed him, he used creativity and an insatiable, almost preternatural connection to the cosmos to leave a legacy of hypotheses and papers that will keep scientists scratching their heads for decades to come.